 Should you download the Soundcore app?

-HearID sound test analyzes your ability to perceive different frequencies, and builds a custom equalizer accordingly.
+Additionally, the HearID sound test analyzes your ability to perceive different frequencies, and builds a custom equalizer accordingly.
 You can also select from a variety of equalization (EQ) presets, or build your own.

 Nearly every aspect of the Liberty 3 Pro is adjustable to your needs and preferences.

 Additionally, the HearID ANC test also identifies how much you prefer different background frequencies to be attenuated.
 Just make sure to take this test in the noisiest environment you typically find yourself in for the best results.
-If you enable Adaptive Mode, the Liberty 3 Pro will automatically adjust the level of noise cancelling depending on the noise levels in your surroundings.
+If you enable Adaptive Mode, the Liberty 3 Pro will automatically adjust the level of noise canceling depending on the noise levels in your surroundings.

 You can toggle transparency mode on or off from within the app, as well as select between a “Fully Transparent Mode” or “Vocal Mode” which specifically boosts frequencies in the typical vocal range for conversations.
 Other features within the app include toggling wind noise reduction and wearing detection on or off, a fit test to ensure you’re using the right ear tips and wings, firmware updates, and tap control customization.